ministryofjustice/analytics-platform-ops/README.md

 # MOJ Analytics Platform Ops and Infrastructure

-A collection of Terraform resources for AWS infrastructure, and Kubernetes resources for the Kubernetes-based Analytics platform.
+[Kubernetes][kubernetes]-based data analysis platform, using [Terraform][terraform], [Kops][kops] and [Helm][helm] charts.

 Contact robin.linacre@digital.justice.gov.uk if you're in government and interested in talking to us about analytics platforms.

 ## Directory structure

 * `infra`
-Terraform resources for AWS infrastructure and Kops resources for Kubernetes clusters
+[Terraform][terraform] resources for AWS infrastructure and [Kops][kops] resources for Kubernetes clusters
 * `jenkinsfiles`
-Jenkins scripts for deployment and management tasks
+[Jenkins][jenkins] scripts for deployment and management tasks
+* `charts`
+[Helm][helm] charts for platform software and platform/user setup
+* `chart-env-config`
+Per-environment values and configuration for [Helm][helm] charts

+## Prerequisites
+Install:

+  * [Terraform][terraform]
-* `k8s-resources`
+  * [Kops][kops]
-Kubernetes resources that can be deployed as-is with `kubectl apply`
-* `k8s-templates`
+  * [git-crypt][gitcrypt]
-Templated Kubernetes resources that require variable interpolation before deployment.
-These templates use Go-style `{{.Variables}}`, although currently Jenkinsfiles interpolate variables using `sed` rather than Go.

 ## Infrastructure Overview

 A combination of [Terraform](https://www.terraform.io) and [Kops](https://github.com/kubernetes/kops) are used to create and manage AWS environments and Kubernetes clusters.

+**Terraform** is used to provision the base AWS environment (VPC, NAT Gateways, subnets etc.) and non-Kubernetes, off-cluster resources such as S3, EFS, IAM policies, Lambda functions, etc).

 **Kops** is used to provision and manage Kubernetes clusters (EC2 instances, ELBs, Security Groups, AutoScaling Groups, Route53 DNS entries, etc).

-**Terraform** is used to provision non-Kubernetes/off-cluster resources (VPC, NAT Gateways, RDS, S3, EFS, IAM, etc).
+This project and repository is designed to manage multiple environments (staging, test, production, etc), so contains some global elements that are used by all environments, namely S3 buckets for Terraform and Kops, and a Route53 DNS zone.

-Because both Terraform and Kops create AWS resources, and in two different phases, the order of execution during environment creation, and separation of responsibilities between the two is important.
+Because both Terraform and Kops create AWS resources in two different phases, the order of execution during environment creation, and separation of responsibilities between the two is important.
 The current high-level execution plan is:

 1. `terraform apply` for 'global' resources shared across all environments.
 This currently consists of root DNS records, and S3 buckets for Terraform and Kops state storage.
 These resources only needed to be created once for all environments.
 2. `terraform apply` for the specific environment.
-This creates the VPC, subnets, gateways etc. for non-cluster resources (RDS etc.), env-specific DNS records, S3 data buckets for the platform, and EFS file storage.
+This creates the VPC, subnets, gateways etc. for the Kubernetes cluster, a Route53 hosted zone for the environment, S3 data buckets for the platform, and EFS file storage.
 3. `kops create|update cluster` for the Kubernetes cluster itself.
 This creates EC2 instances, AutoScaling groups, Security Groups, ELBs, etc. within the Terraform-created VPC.

-**Both Kops and Terraform require valid AWS credentials in [`~/.aws/credentials`](http://docs.aws.amazon.com/amazonswf/latest/awsrbflowguide/set-up-creds.html)**

 ## Secrets and git-crypt

-Terraform `terraform.tfvars` files and some Kubernetes resources (notably ingress rules) contain sensitive information, so are encrypted using `git-crypt`.
+Terraform `terraform.tfvars` files and env-specific [Helm][helm] values files contain sensitive information, so are encrypted using `git-crypt`.
 To work with this repository you must ask a repo member or admin to add your GPG key.

+## Kubernetes resource management

+All [Kubernetes][kubernetes] resources are managed as [Helm][helm] charts, the Kubernetes package manager.
+Analytics-specific charts are currently stored in the `charts/` directory, and chart values for each environment are stored in the `chart-env-config/` directory.

-## Managing global AWS resources, and preparing Terraform remote state
+## Creating global AWS resources, and preparing Terraform remote state

-The global AWS resources (DNS and S3 buckets) will almost certainly already be in place - if not, ask a repo admin.
-However, you must initialize Terraform's remote state so that per-environment Terraform resources can reference it.
-To initialize remote state in your working repository:
+**You must have valid AWS credentials in [`~/.aws/credentials`](http://docs.aws.amazon.com/amazonswf/latest/awsrbflowguide/set-up-creds.html)**

+Global AWS resources (DNS and S3 buckets) only need to be created once, and are then used by all environments created subsequently.
+These resources have likely already been created, in which case you can skip ahead to remote state setup, but if you are starting from a clean slate:

+  2. `$ cd infra/terraform/global`
+  3. `$ terraform plan` - check that Terraform plans to create two S3 buckets (Terraform and Kops state) and a root DNS zone in Route53.
+  4. `$ terraform apply` to create resources

+### Remote state setup
+You **must** configure your local Terraform environment to work with remote state stored in the S3 bucket created above before continuing.

 1. `$ cd infra/terraform/global` - (you must cd to this directory)
-2. `$ ./init.sh`
+2. `$ ./init.sh $BUCKET_NAME $REGION`

-Initialization is only required once per local checkout.

 ## Creating/updating environments with Terraform

+Before working with an existing environment you must carry out the remote state setup steps detailed below.
+If you are creating a new environment, you must create the environment directory in `infra/terraform/environments` before setting up remote state.

 ### Defining new environment
 1. Copy example Terraform resources from `infra/terraform/environments/example` to `infra/terraform/environments/YOUR_ENV`